pudly/schmopera-hugo/content/articles/beethoven-s-ninth-symphony.md

 related_companies = []
 related_people = []
-short_description = "Under the assured baton of conductor emeritus Leslie Dala, the program brought together the young professional-level orchestra with the veteran vocals of amateur Vancouver Bach Choir, along with four professional soloists, and featured a delightful performance of Concerto No. 4 by Ian Parker at the keys" slug = "beethovens-ninth-symphony" title = "Beethoven's Ninth Symphony" youtube_url = ""
+short_description = "Under the assured baton of conductor emeritus Leslie Dala, the program brought together the young professional-level orchestra with the veteran vocals of amateur Vancouver Bach Choir, along with four professional soloists, and featured a delightful performance of Concerto No. 4 by Ian Parker at the keys" slug = "an-enduring-beethovens-ninth-with-the-vancouver-academy-of-music" title = "An enduring Beethoven's Ninth with the Vancouver Academy of Music" youtube_url = ""

 +++